 - Developed and executed litigation strategy resulting in complete dismissal of lawsuit for a national company sued for employment discrimination, wrongful termination, wage and hour violations and intentional infliction of emotional distress.

 - Obtained a jury verdict on behalf of a trucking company sued in a negligence action.

-- Obtained summary judgment on behalf of a large federal defense contractor sued for tortious interference with existing and prospective contracts.
+- Obtained summary judgment on behalf of a government contractor sued for tortious interference with existing and prospective contracts.